tlovett1/simple-cache/readme.txt

 == Changelog ==

 = 1.5.1 =
-* Only create gzip file cache file if necessary
+* Only create gzip file cache file if necessary and vice-versa
 * Don't check exceptions in simple mode

 = 1.5 =